-A Complete Guide to the Google Penguin Algorithm Update
+A Complete Guide To the Google Penguin Algorithm Update

 Despite the fact that an algorithmic change and a penalty can both cause a big downturn in website rankings, there are some pretty drastic differences between them.

-A penalty (or manual action) happens when a member of Google’s webspam team has responded to a flag, investigated and felt the need to enforce a penalty on the domain.
+A penalty (or manual action) happens when a member of Google’s webspam team has responded to a flag, investigated, and felt the need to enforce a penalty on the domain.

 You will receive a notification through Google Search Console relating to this manual action.

 When you get hit by a manual action, not only do you need to review your backlinks and submit a disavow for the spammy ones that go against Google’s guidelines, but you also need to submit a reconsideration request to the Google webspam team.

-If successful, the penalty will be revoked, and if unsuccessful it’s back to reviewing the backlink profile.
+If successful, the penalty will be revoked; and if unsuccessful, it’s back to reviewing the backlink profile.

 A Penguin downgrade happens without any involvement of a Google team member.
 It’s all done algorithmically.

-Previously, you would have to wait for a refresh or algorithm update, but now Penguin runs in real time so recoveries can happen a lot faster (if enough remediation work has been done).
+Previously, you would have to wait for a refresh or algorithm update, but now, Penguin runs in real-time so recoveries can happen a lot faster (if enough remediation work has been done).

-Myth: Google Will Notify You if Penguin Hits Your Site
+Myth: Google Will Notify You If Penguin Hits Your Site

-Another myth about the Google Penguin algorithm is that you will be notified if it has been applied.
+Another myth about the Google Penguin algorithm is that you will be notified when it has been applied.

 Unfortunately, this isn’t true.
 The Search Console won’t notify you that your rankings have taken a dip because of the application of the Penguin.

 Again, this shows the difference between an algorithm and a penalty – you would be notified if you were hit by a penalty.

 However, the process of recovering from Penguin is remarkably similar to that of recovering from a penalty.

-Myth: Disavowing Bad Links Is the Only Way to Reverse a Penguin Hit
+Myth: Disavowing Bad Links Is The Only Way To Reverse A Penguin Hit

 While this tactic will remove a lot of the low-quality links, it is utterly time-consuming and a potential waste of resources.